 And there’s more.
 Carnevale and Rose concluded that class-based policies produce higher graduation rates than either a pure merit-based system (test scores and high school GPAs) or a traditional affirmative action program.
 And eliminating race-based policies would also put an end to the suspicion that continues to dog black and Latino college graduates from employers who wonder if their degrees were really fairly earned.

-Anti-racists need class-based ideologies like Medianism.
-Class-based affirmative action might actually do more to reduce the problems of racism than race-based affirmative action because class-based programs help a supermajority unite over common concerns rather than split over divisive tribal issues.
+Historically, race has always served as means of social control that works by dividing lower-class groups.
+Dividing the majority of people into racial tribes makes them easier for the elites to control.
+Focusing on race may serve to breed resentment and maintain class divisions which could be more counterproductive at helping minorities than helpful at this point in history.
+Anti-racists should support class-based affirmative action because it might actually do more to reduce the problems of racism than race-based affirmative action because class-based programs help a super-majority unite over common concerns rather than split over divisive tribal issues.
 Racism is real and a huge problem, but affirmative action that benefits relatively wealthy minorities is a recipe for breeding resentment in the majority that earns below the median.
-Perhaps other kinds of anti-racism programs could be more transformative.
+That is one reason why Martin Luther King’s 1964 book, “Why We Can’t Wait” advocated for helping the disadvantaged of all races rather than just focusing on helping African Americans.

 One under-reported transformation of America is that, “Hispanic high school graduates surpassed whites in the rate of college enrollment!”
-If that trend continues, it is a sign that affirmative action for Hispanics should be curtailed before the rest of the nation gets resentful.
-Switching to class-based affirmative action would be one way to make the adjustment.
+If that trend continues, affirmative action for Hispanics will need to be curtailed at some point and proponents of race-based affirmative action do not have a formula for how to do that just like they have gotten into trouble by discriminating against Jews and Asians because they are already “over-represented” in college enrollment.
+Switching to class-based affirmative action would be one way to make the adjustment automatic as the relative status of different races changes over time.